populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

         | - 2: No centering

-    user_covariates_vectors and user_covariates_names should be aslo filled.
+    user_covariates_vectors and user_covariates_names should be also filled.

     ::